Workflow actions

 To create a personalized comment message, introduce the content of your message.
 You can include the following variables:

-After creating and configuring your Workflow action, you can manage it so it can be used to provide customers with the request editing options at the right moment of the service desk agents’ work.
+After creating and configuring your Workflow action, you can manage it so it can be used to provide customers with request editing options at the right moment of the service desk agents’ work.

 If you can’t find the answer you need in our documentation, raise